promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-8-of-8-summary.md

 # Summary

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

 We have learned about GitHub Projects
-GitHub Projects is a flexible project management tool to help you track and group items, set access control, and create automations and insights
+> GitHub Projects is a flexible project management tool to help you track and group items, set access control, and create automations and insights

 **Core skills**
 - Build Organization project